ovrheat/raspberry_rtl_wh1080/README.md

 Installation instructions (tested on Raspbian Jessie (2015-11-21)):
 --------------------------

 Plug the USB dongle into the Rasp and connect the pressure sensor to the GPIO port (search Google for how to do that on your RaspberryPi model.
 There are just 4 wires to connect.
-Just **BEWARE** to use the 3.3V pin, **NOT** the 5V pin).
+Just **BEWARE** to power the barometric module by using the 3.3V pin, **NOT** the 5V pin).

 As this work is derived from rtl_433, the same compilation and installation procedures applies, but because of the barometric sensor you need some extra operation: